Twipped/mysequel/README.md

 ### Events

-The Quint pool emits several query life-cycle events.
+The MySequel pool emits several query life-cycle events.

 * `query-start` (method, query): Fires when a query is invoked.
 * `query-retry` (err, method, query, duration): Fires at the start of a query retry due to a fatal error